Chicken La Maison is a wonderful, rustic chicken “stew” that is made in one pot and is sure to please your entire family.

 Instructions

 - In a Dutch oven or large heavy pan with cover, heat olive oil over MEDIUM heat.
-Add chicken pieces and season to taste with salt and pepper.
+Add the chicken pieces and season to taste with salt and pepper.
 Sprinkle with paprika.
-Sauté chicken about 5 minutes per side, or till nicely browned.
+Sauté chicken about 5 minutes per side, or until nicely browned.
 Cook in batches if necessary.
-Transfer browned chicken to a plate.
+Transfer the browned chicken to a plate.

 - Return the mixture to a boil and return the chicken, with juices, to the pan.
 Reduce heat to medium-low, cover the pan, and cook for 30 to 40 minutes or until vegetables are tender and chicken is cooked through with no pink remaining.
 Garnish with chopped parsley and serve.